What is Google Chrome Helper and how to disable it?

 If you see Google Chrome Helper listed multiple times, there’s a good chance that you’ve found the culprit.

-Another good option for detecting CPU hogs is CleanMyMac X. This multipurpose disk analyzer and cleanup app has a range of tools that can help improve your Mac’s performance.
+Another good option for detecting CPU hogs is CleanMyMac X. This multipurpose disk analyzer and the cleanup app has a range of tools that can help improve your Mac’s performance.
 Its System Junk module can scan your Mac and help you see quickly and clearly where your computer is using energy and memory.

 Get a free version of CleanMyMac X here.